abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 #### Delete a Composed Resource

-The client can retire or decompose an already composed resource using DELETE.
+The client can retire or decompose an already composed resource by using DELETE.

 Client Request Example:
 ```http